ShubhaPokharel/LoopingStatement/README.md

 # .length method():
 .length() is used to take all the elements( increasing or decreasing).
-Java class int class has provided this method.
+Java int class has provided this method.
 It is good to use because we dont need to worry about the size of the array.
 The loop will repeat until the condition fails.
 Example:

 int num = 200;